← Back to projects

 Code Showcase 16

-The actual query sent to OpenSearch when metadata_filters are provided.
-Filter clauses are applied before kNN scoring — documents without the specified metadata field are excluded from the candidate set entirely, regardless of vector similarity.
+The actual OpenSearch query sent when metadata_filters is provided.
+Filter clauses run before kNN scoring.
+Documents without the specified metadata field get excluded from the candidate set entirely, regardless of how similar their vectors are.

 json